Director and Playwright, and the head of Okazaki Art Theatre.

-In 2006, he became the youngest person ever to win the first prize in the TOGA Directors Competition for his staging of “Desire Caught by the Tail,” a farcical play with a script by Pablo Picasso, and he won the prize for the Kishida Kunio Drama Award in 2018 with “The Story of Descending the Long Slopes of Valparaíso” which had premiere in Kyoto Experiment 2017.
+In 2006, he became the youngest person ever to win the first prize in the TOGA Directors Competition for his staging of “Desire Caught by the Tail,” a farcical play with a script by Pablo Picasso, and he won the Kishida Prize for Drama in 2018 with “The Story of Descending the Long Slopes of Valparaíso” which had premiere in Kyoto Experiment 2017.

 He made his debut as a novelist in 2013.